igmrrf/tweet_terminal/README.md

 ### Tweeting (Node)

-Running node accepts parameters at process.argv.
+Running node accepts parameters on process.argv.
 [0] is the path to node [1] is the path of the file. from [2] and above are arguments that can be used [[Read more](https://nodejs.org/en/knowledge/command-line/how-to-parse-command-line-arguments/)]

 run `node index.js [tweet]`